quickwit-oss/mrecordlog/README.md

 # Non-goals

 This is not Kafka.
-That recordlog is designed for a "small amount of data".
+This recordlog is designed for a "small amount of data".
 All retained data can fit in RAM.

-In the context of quickwit, that queue is used in the PushAPI and is meant to contain 1 worth of data.
+In the context of Quickwit, this queue is used in the ingest API and is meant to contain 1 minute worth of data.
 (At 60MB/s, means 3.6 GB of RAM)

 Reading the recordlog files only happens on startup.
 High-performance when reading the recordlog files is not a goal.